 The International Journal of Cancer in March 2002 reported on a study with 250 women with breast cancer and the findings that women who are cancer-free have much higher omega-3 fatty acid levels in their breast tissue!
 This research seems to be repeated all around the world every few months!
 By 2010 it was the Fred Hutchinson Cancer Center in Seattle who followed 35,000 women over a number of years and showed that those who supplemented regularly with fish oils had a third less breast cancers.
 In between those two studies there were similar findings from Perth to Harvard!

-Harvard have shown similar findings with men and prostate cancer.
+Harvard Medical School have shown similar findings with men and prostate cancer.

 Possibly the most significant is the work with colorectal cancer where there is now a large, consistent body of evidence that shows omega-3 and fish oils can reduce inflammation and the size of polyps that are usually the precursor to colorectal or bowel cancer.
 In 2010 Leeds University Medical School led a study involving a number of cancer centres, where patients took a concentrate of omega-3 and hereditary high-risk targets for colorectal cancer saw large reductions in their development of polyps.
 Several studies show this polyp reduction to be the case even where the patient has already had a colorectal cancer.